The notcat notification server

 Note that waybar interprets Pango markup, which includes all the basic markup elements required by the notifications standard.

-And that's all the configuration we give notcat.
+And that's all the configuration we give the notcat server.

 id = <={%read < /tmp/notcat.id}